andyhansen/blog/_posts/2019-04-23-install-postgres-asdf-ubuntu.md

 comments: true
 ---

-## Installing PostgreSQL with UUID support on Ubuntu

 I've recently moved to Ubuntu for my work machine, and wanted to set up PostgreSQL using the [asdf](https://github.com/asdf-vm/asdf) version manager.
 As it turns out, it is not installed with UUID support out the box, so extra options need to be passed in.

 This guide is for PostgreSQL version `9.6.12` with this [postgres plugin](https://github.com/smashedtoatoms/asdf-postgres) for [asdf](https://github.com/asdf-vm/asdf), on Ubuntu 19.04.